izCM/izcm/README.md

 ## Hi ✨
-I'm **qTee**, a techie diving deep into the world of blockchain and smart contracts.
+I'm **qTee**, a junior dev 👾 with a keen interest in web3 development 🚀

 ### 📚 qTee's current tech track:
 - 🧾 **Solidity projects** to bring decentralized ideas to life.